9santa/libmlpp/README.md

 # Structure and Separation of concerns

+### core/
+Stores shared project types, such as dataset samples.

 ### models/
-Stores model parameters and can:
+Stores classical ML model parameters and can:
 - score(x)
 - predict(x)
 - applyGradient(...)